zqtzt/Compound_ocean_climate_change/README.md

 8. `N08_ToE_year_percentage_upper2001000.m`: This is to calculate the global percentage of temperature emergence as a function of year

 > ###### **Note: If you don't download the full IAP dataset, you can run this demo from the Step 6.**

+## 4. Demos for estimating the compound climatic impact-drivers emergence and their uncertainty

+###### Here, taking triple emergence (temperature & salinity & dissolved oxygen) in the epipelagic zone (0-200m) as an example, we provide the codes to calculate its compound emergence, as presented in the manuscript.

+We used the IAPv3 temperature 1-degree gridded product (the analysis mean field) as the input data, which can be assessed via  http://www.ocean.iap.ac.cn/

+Working folder: `demo_compound_CIDs_ToE`

+Input data are stored in ` ./demo_compound_CIDs_ToE/Input_data`

+Some internal functions for used are available in  ` ./demo_compound_CIDs_ToE/functions`

+#### (1) The global percentage of triple emergence as a function of year with 95% confidence interval using Monte-Carlo generations

+Please run the following script  `N01_MonteCarlo_percentage_year_T_S_DO.m` with MATLAB.

+This code is to calculate the global percentage of triple emergence in the epipelagic zone as a function of year with 95% confidence interval

+Here, the Monte-Carlo method is used to generate the triple emergence uncertainty range.

+The input data is the individual climatic impact-drivers (CIDs) emergence data with their ensemble members.
+This input data can be estimated with each CID's dataset and its ensemble data by following the methods in Section 3.

+The output results are stored in `./demo_compound_CIDs_ToE/Output_data`

+Additionally, we also provide some codes to create a figure for the result. **Here, this result is also presented as the 'black lines and shaded areas' in Fig. 1b in the manuscript.**

+#### (2) The determination of the triple emergences with 95% confidence interval for the spatial ToE map

+##### Running order

+1. `N02_1_ToE_overlap_spatial_flag_surface200.m`: This is to check and flag which regions are exposed to the triple emergence (T&S&DO) based on the IAP analysis (median) field data.
+The output result is used as the input data for the Step 2.
+The input data is the individual climatic impact-drivers (CIDs) emergence data, as it can be calculated from Section 3.
+2. `N02_2_ToE_double_triple_spatial_significant_decision_200m.m`: This is to determine the 'significant' triple emergence with their 95% confidence interval with using Monte-Carlo method.
+To determine the 'significant triple emergence at 95% CI', the code follows the guideline shown in Extended Data Fig.11 in the manuscript.
+The input data is the individual CID emergence map with ensemble members estimation, and the output result in Step 1.

+**Here, this output data (insignificant triple emergence's flags ) are presented as the 'black dots overlapped with the orange and dark green shaded area (i.e., warming & salinization & deoxygenation and warming & freshening & deoxygenation)' in Fig. 2b in the manuscript.**